-- 5. Aborted: all effects of the transaction have been removed from the database. - 6.
+- 5. Aborted: all effects of the transaction have been removed from the database.
+This is done by the DBMS, not by explicit user action. - 6.
 Some further points to note - a) There is a one-way connection from partially committed to failed a partially committed transaction can still fail; but a failed transaction must end up aborted - b) Externally visible effects of the transaction (those seen by a user) should be deferred until after the transaction is fully committed.
-These include: - (1)The writing of messages to the user terminal such as "Transaction complete." - (2)Changes to data seen by other users concurrently accessing the database.
+These include: - (1)The writing of messages to the user terminal such as "Transaction complete", or the sending of a confirmation email. - (2)Changes to data seen by other users concurrently accessing the database. - (3)Sometimes, this can get complex e.g. suppose one is withdrawing cash from an ATM.
+One very important external event that is visible to the user is the dispensing of cash.
+Presumably the system must ensure that this is handled atomically with the updating of the account balance!